 – Make small repairs or update, and touch up interior and exterior paint for fresh look.
 Upgrade lighting.

 – Open up each space, including closets, and remove stuff/bulky furniture.
-Stage rooms with one bold color.
+Stage rooms in Seasonal colors.

 LATEST DENVER/BOULDER MARKET NEWS